Chicago: Radio

-Industrial genre

-The city was particularly important for the development of the harsh and electronic based music genre known as industrial.
-Many themes are transgressive and derived from the works of authors such as William S. Burroughs.
-While the genre was pioneered by Throbbing Gristle in the late 70s, the genre was largely started in the United Kingdom, with the Chicago-based record label Wax Trax! later establishing itself as America's home for the genre.
-The label first found success with Ministry, with the release of the cold life single, which entered the US Dance charts in 1982.
-The record label later signed many prominent industrial acts, with the most notable being: My Life with the Thrill Kill Kult, KMFDM, Front Line Assembly and Front 242.
-Richard Giraldi of the Chicago Sun-Times remarked on the significance of the label and wrote, "As important as Chess Records was to blues and soul music, Chicago's Wax Trax imprint was just as significant to the punk rock, new wave and industrial genres."

-Video games

-Chicago is also featured in a few video games, including Watch Dogs and Midtown Madness, a real-life, car-driving simulation game.
-Chicago is home to NetherRealm Studios, the developers of the Mortal Kombat series.

 Infrastructure

 Transportation

 Chicago is a major transportation hub in the United States.
 It is an important component in global distribution, as it is the third-largest inter-modal port in the world after Hong Kong and Singapore.

 The city of Chicago has a higher than average percentage of households without a car.
 In 2015, 26.5 percent of Chicago households were without a car, and increased slightly to 27.5 percent in 2016.
 The national average was 8.7 percent in 2016.
 Chicago averaged 1.12 cars per household in 2016, compared to a national average of 1.8.

+Parking

+Due to Chicago's wheel tax, residents of Chicago who own a vehicle are required to purchase a Chicago City Vehicle Sticker.
+In established Residential Parking Zones, only local residents can purchase Zone-specific parking stickers for themselves and guests.

+Chicago since 2009 has relinquished rights to its public street parking.
+In 2008, as Chicago struggled to close a growing budget deficit, the city agreed to a 75-year, $1.16 billion deal to lease its parking meter system to an operating company created by Morgan Stanley, called Chicago Parking Meters LLC.
+Daley said the "agreement is very good news for the taxpayers of Chicago because it will provide more than $1 billion in net proceeds that can be used during this very difficult economy."

+The rights of the parking ticket lease end in 2081, and since 2022 have already recouped over $1.5 billion in revenue for Chicago Parking Meters LLC investors.